Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 #### Use cases
 Use a treemap to visualize how a general metric divides across different areas or categories.
 - Budgets and expenses**
 - Data center server status
 - University departments and courses offered

 #### Data for treemaps
 A treemap data set includes metric and category information for all events.
-Use events with fields representing the common metric value, child, and parent categories.
+Use events with fields representing the common metric value, child, and parent categories.<br>
 See the use case examples for more details.

 #### Create a treemap query
 To generate a treemap, write a query that returns events in the correct data format.

 #### Query syntax
 To generate a treemap visualization, use this query syntax.
 ```
 ... | stats <stats_function>(<metric_field>) [<stats_function>(<color_field>)] by <parent_category_field> <child_category_field>
 ```